mercadopago/sdk-nodejs/README.md

 ## 💡 Requirements

-The SDK Supports Node.js v10 or higher.
+The SDK Supports NodeJS version 12 or higher.

 ## 📲 Installation